-Something as simple as day hiking can relieve the stress factors that you might be facing in your world.
+Small hiking backpack trips are a simple way to relieve the stress factors that you might face in everyday life.
 If you are feeling fatigued most of the time and daily stress never seems to let up, you may feel like it would take a miracle to get up and outdoors.
 Yet studies show that activity involving walking is the best thing for anxiety, stress or depression.
 You could start with an easy hike the next time you feel stress taking over your life.
-The minimal risk will yield a far greater reward once you experience the serenity that comes from outdoor backpacking.
+Here’s how to experience the serenity that comes from outdoor backpacking.

 Hiking Relieves Stress